cherylwang20/cherylwang20.github.io/_projects/1_project.md

 ---
 layout: page
-title: project 1
+title: RL Controller for Standing Balance
-description: a project with a background image
+description: Using the MyoSuite as the Musculoskeletal Simulation and RL controller trained using PPO policy, we train the agent to maintain balance under a perturbed external force.
 img: assets/img/12.jpg
 importance: 1
 category: work
-related_publications: einstein1956investigations, einstein1950meaning
+related_publications:
 ---

 Every project has a beautiful feature showcase page.